KantiCodes/Python-examples/bare_raise_exception/README.md

 # Description
-Simple example of a function that asks for a divider and then logs the result of the division
+Example of a cli program that asks for a divider and then logs the result of the division

 # Usage